DPBandA/human-resource-management/README.md

-# hrms
+# Human Resource Management
-This is a Human Resource Management System
+This is a Human Resource Management System.